EnricoMi/publish-unit-test-result-action/README.md

 ## Use with matrix strategy

-In a scenario where your unit tests run multiple times in different environments (e.g. a [strategy matrix](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix)), the action should run only once over all test results.
+In a scenario where your tests run multiple times in different environments (e.g. a [strategy matrix](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix)), the action should run only once over all test results.
 For this, put the action into a separate job that depends on all your test environments.
 Those need to upload the test results as artifacts, which are then all downloaded by your publish job.